austintgriffith/web2-to-web3-curriculum/README.md

 ### Week 1 - 👩‍🔬 Becoming A Power User

-The first step to starting out as a developer in the web3 ecosytem is to first become a power user!
-You should start by getting hands-on & using the tools which will give you a much greater understanding of what you can do and what the crypto space is all about!
-In this section we're talking about the tools in the crypto space, using them and helping you become an Ethereum power user!
+The first step to starting out as a developer in the web3 ecosytem is to first become a **Power User!** You should start by getting hands-on & using the tools which will give you a much greater understanding of what you can do and what the crypto space is all about.
+In this section we're talking about the tools in the crypto space, using them and helping you become an Ethereum power user.

 - **Day 1**: [to do]